Mechanic Claims Occupational Asbestos Exposure

 Mechanic Claims Diagnosis Caused by Asbestos Exposure

-Ford Motor Company has faced several accusations of exposing workers to asbestos leading to the development of mesothelioma and similar conditions.
-Auto mechanics face occupational risks as many products in the automotive industry were made with asbestos.
+Ford Motor Company has faced several accusations of exposing workers to asbestos, leading to the development of mesothelioma and similar conditions.
+Auto mechanics face occupational risks, as many products in the automotive industry were made with asbestos.

 William Trokey, 76, worked on “drum brakes” from 1960 to 1968 for the Ford Motor Company and was diagnosed with mesothelioma in 2020.
 He has since filed a lawsuit against Ford Motor Company and alleges that automotive brakes exposed him to asbestos for years, leading to the development of mesothelioma.
 However, Ford maintains that the link between possible exposure and Trokey’s diagnosis was too limited.

-What is Ford Motor’s Response?
+What Is Ford Motor’s Response?

-Although Ford expressed its sympathy, the company set to defend itself.
+Although Ford expressed its sympathy, the company was set to defend itself.
 Ford’s attorney responded to claims by arguing that Trokey worked for several companies and came in contact with a variety of products.
 Additionally, they argue that Trokey was only a part-time, non-career mechanic and his level of exposure to Ford brakes was not enough to cause mesothelioma.
-She refers to epidemiologist studies that prove that long-time mechanics are not at high risk for mesothelioma, let alone workers who are just part-time.
-Finally, the council argues that Trokey could have experienced asbestos exposure through his work with printing and lithography which he originally disclosed to doctors, but did not mention after filing.
+She refers to epidemiological studies that prove that long-time mechanics are not at high risk for mesothelioma, let alone workers who are just part-time.
+Finally, the council argues that Trokey could have experienced asbestos exposure through his work with printing and lithography, which he originally disclosed to doctors, but did not mention after filing.

 After the two-week trial was complete, the St. Louis jury ordered Ford to pay $10 million to Trokey and $10 million in punitive damages to his wife.
-However, Ford has expressed its sympathies and respects the jury’s decision but the company plans to appeal.
+However, Ford has expressed its sympathies and respects the jury’s decision, but the company plans to appeal.

 Asbestos Trust Funds for Automotive Workers